 William Stuart Systems Chatterbox

-The Chatterbox was produced by William Systems and retailed for £50.
+The Chatterbox is a speech synthesis unit that was made by William Stuart Systems and retailed for £50.
 It was supplied with a variety of leads to fit a number of popular computers; the included documentation also gave pinout information so you could wire your own interface.
 On top of the unit is a DIN socket for inputting simultaneous audio signals, output sockets for connection to a loudspeaker or amplifier, and a DIN socket to interface the Chatterbox with William Stuart's Big Ears speech recognition device.

 Manufacturer : William Stuart Systems

 This exhibit has a reference ID of CH43824.
 Please quote this reference ID in any communication with the Centre for Computing History.